emyrael/AIXelar/public/aixelar_kb/services.md

 ---

 # Summary
-AIXelar provides end-to-end AI and automation services—from strategy and design to implementation and optimization, including competitor analysis, market intelligence, and digital optimization.
+Xelar provides end-to-end AI and automation services—from strategy and design to implementation and optimization, including competitor analysis, market intelligence, and digital optimization.